Welcome to today's edition of the Rush 24-7 podcast.

 Clarice Feldman at the American Thinker has revealed today that Joe Wilson was sent to Niger a previous time by the CIA while trying to set up contacts for a business that he ran, this in 1999.

-Now, the the beyond that, anything is just speculation.
+Now, beyond that, anything is just speculation.

 But the fact of that is that Wilson was sent on a previous mission.

-So as Frist and Hastert now demand a bicameral investigation of the leak to the Washington Post of these black sites, these prisons around the world, it is important that another investigation be called for and go forward.
+So, as Frist and Hastert now demand a bicameral investigation of the leak to the Washington Post of these black sites, these prisons around the world, it is important that another investigation be called for and go forward.

 And that would be of the CIA and its involvement with the Joe Wilson and Valerie Plame story.